PrefabOf actor

 ### The Solution: `PrefabOf<T>`

-By using `PrefabOf<T extends BaseActor>`, you can restrict the selection in the editor to only those prefabs that have a [prefab-main-actor](https://docs.hology.app/gameplay/actors/prefab-main-actor "mention") of type `T` (or a subclass of `T`).
+By using `PrefabOf<T extends BaseActor>`, you can restrict the selection in the editor to only those prefabs that have a [Prefab main actor](/gameplay/actors/prefab-main-actor.md) of type `T` (or a subclass of `T`).

 #### Benefits